jettro/c3-angular-directive/README.md

 ## Version History

+### 1.2 (To be released)
+- In issue 104 @AesSedai proposed more properties for the legend inset directive.
+These are now added.

+Bugs fixed:
+- Issue 104: Fixed problem with the time format function

 ### 1.1
 Added pull requests
 - marton987 (Martin Freytes): Added regions to line charts by adding a new directive